 And it's not mine to declare.
 I'll be ready when I'm ready, and it won't feel binary, like a switch flipping.
 I'm reminded of John Scalzi describing when he knew he "made it" as a novelist: he was pumping gas, drove home, and it occurred to him that for the first time in his life he never stopped to calculate if he had the money for the gas, he just knew he had it.
 He didn't feel like he "made it" at an atomic point, he was just "there" and the anecdote provided itself.

 Last time I was single for a long time was in college, and during a call with my mom, she said

 "Thanks Mami.
 I'll note that I've been "least expecting it" for 19 months.
 I really can't expect it any less."

 So here I am, not expecting it again ☺️

 Anyways, now that I've sobered up a bit: Christ, this threw me for a loop!
 I'm not used to being this confused by my emotional states!
 Every other romantic interest suddenly became black & white, the memory of her was in color.
 The sunlight hit my eyes when I woke up the next morning and I so badly wanted to reach over and hold her.
 So much of my life before that felt quaint but inconsequential compared to the life we could build together.
 I did research on how to move to London.
+I started learning to cook vegetarian.
 It was a revelation, feeling my heart get so big, and my life so free from weight I didn't realize I carried.

 I'm so grateful, and will always be grateful, for the experience.
 To remember how it can feel, to multiplying the height of my ceiling.
 I've used my "roadblock you become attached to" metaphor in a few posts already, and I think this helped me take a big step to unblocking one of my biggest ones, without which I'd have trouble feeling that good love, whoever that ends up being with.